On ringing the head office to query the language in the ‘Bob for Nature’ campaign letter I received.

 And that bugbear of mine.
 60% decline in species as noted in the 2013 State of Nature forgot the small print about it being based on 5% of species on which we have robust data.
 We don’t learn.

 It was repeated in 2016’s State of Nature report rottenly ‘framed’ in a leak to the media (see here) as well as then being aired on BBC Countryfile three days in advance of the launch.
 Much to the chagrin of some of the scientists involved.
 There’s no denial of how bad things are, but let’s try to stick to facts to enable robust engagement.

 When I talked to a conservation NGO audience at Communicate, they shifted uneasily in their seats when I asked how we could be braver, more honest in talking openly about conservation to a largely disinterested, disengaged highly urbanised society.
 Now referred to as the “mass mindset” by eNGOS.

-The Communicate audience shifted uneasily in their seats at my talk on how we can be braver, more honest in talking openly about conservation to a largely disinterested highly urbanised society.
 ‘We risk losing members if we tell the truth‘ was a chillingly common refrain from the floor.
-It did beg the question as to which departments actually ‘run’ some of the organisations.
+It did beg the question as to which departments actually ‘run’ some of the conservation organisations.

-I believe we, as society, are more savvy in being able to handle more honesty around complex conservation, have conflated matters explained (wildlife conservation and animal welfare are separate matters) and work together in defending what we hold dear without getting too defensive or offended by tough questions.
+I believe we, as society, are more savvy in being able to handle more honesty around complex conservation.
+Explain the conflated matters of wildlife conservation and animal welfare as separate matters.
+Say what a wicked problem is.
+Work together in defending what we hold dear without getting too defensive or offended by tough questions.

-So, rather than just hoping for the best, why not give up hope and take action in going to see a farmer to ask them your own tough questions in what they are doing to both feed us and look after nature for all of us.
+So, rather than just hoping for the best, issuing virtue signals en-masse, why not take action in going to see a farmer, forester, wilder, biologist, gamekeeper to ask them your own tough questions in what they are doing to look after nature for all of us.